 Budgeting procedures and techniques.

-Organize and direct the operations of an Information Technology function.
+Organize and direct the operations of an information technology program or functional area.

 Manage and coordinate the technical operations and troubleshooting for complex, networked information technology equipment and systems.

-On a continuous basis, analyze budget and technical reports; interpret and evaluate staff reports; know laws, regulations and codes; observe performance and evaluate staff; problem solve Division related issues; remember various rules; and explain and interpret policy.
+On a continuous basis, analyze budget and technical reports; interpret and evaluate staff reports; know laws, regulations, and codes; observe performance and evaluate staff; problem solve department related issues; remember various rules; and explain and interpret policy.

 On a continuous basis, sit at desk and in meetings for long periods of time.
 Intermittently twist to reach equipment surrounding desk; perform simple and power grasping, pushing, pulling and fine manipulation; and lift heavy weight; use telephone and communicate through written means.

-Perform the most complex work of assigned division.
+Perform the most complex work of assigned program or functional area.